shihuang047/2bRAD-M/README.md

  ### System requirements
  * Operating systems: Unix, OSX
  * Conda/Miniconda >= 3
+ #### Disk space
+ Construction of a 2bRAD-M standard database (i.e., 2b-Tag-DB) requires approximately 10 GB of disk space.
- ### Speed and memory usage
+ #### memory usage
+ Running the standard pipeline requires < 30Gb of RAM, and are compatible with multithreading.
+For example, the BcgI-derived (default) database size is 9.32 GB, and you will need more than that in RAM if you want to build the default database.
+In a test early on, the peak memory can reach up to 29GB
+ #### Speed
- Most steps of the program are quite fast, require < 2Gb of RAM, and are compatible with multithreading.
-About 20 minutes are required for loading the 2bTag     database.
-For a typical gut metagenome, ~1-5 minutes are required for species profiling.
+About 20 minutes are required for loading the 2b-Tag-DB.
+For a typical gut metagenome, ~40 minutes are required for species profiling.

  ### Download the pipeline
  * Clone the latest version from GitHub (recommended):